uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 2
 ```

-You can use regular `for` loops to iterate over arrays:
+You can, among other things, use regular `for` loops to iterate over arrays:

 ```js
 const tasks = ['Task 1', 'Task 2', 'Task 3'];